 Housing insurance

 So, we have seen that civil liability insurance was compulsory when renting a property but maybe not sufficient.
-The housing insurance is not compulsory insurance in France but it is highly recommended to take a “multi-risques” housing insurance.
-Your personal belongings and the property damages will be covered in case of a water leak, fire and explosion.
+Housing insurance is not compulsory insurance in France but it is highly recommended to take “multi-risques” housing insurance.
+Your personal belongings and the property damages will be covered in case of a water leak, fire or explosion.

-The multiple-risk insurances will also include the required civil liability insurance.
+The multiple-risk insurance will also include the required civil liability insurance.

 Home insurance is not mandatory for property owners.
 However, it is recommended to take one if you want to be compensated in case of damages.

-The average cost of multiple-risk housing insurance is about 180 euros/year in France (152 euros/year for an apartment and 235 euros/year for a house).
+The average cost of multiple-risk housing insurance is about 190 euros/year for an apartment and 360 euros/year for a house in 2023.
 Several elements will impact the insurance premium such as:

 To take a French housing insurance contract, the most common documentation request will be as follow: